The 2021 Municipal Election in Alberta took place on October 18, 2021 from 10am – 8pm at the Daysland Town Office.

 Senate and Referendum:

-The Senate Election and Referendum Vote will take place on October 18, 2021, in conjunction with the 2021 Alberta Municipal Elections.
+The Senate Election and Referendum Vote took place on October 18, 2021, in conjunction with the 2021 Alberta Municipal Elections.

 The Order in Council and Writ of Election for the 2021 Alberta Senate Election was issued on June 23, 2021, to hold an election to select 3 Senate nominees who may be summoned to the Senate of Canada, to fill a vacancy or vacancies relating to Alberta.

-Albertans are being asked two questions in the referendum vote on October 18, 2021.
+Albertans were asked two questions in the referendum vote on October 18, 2021.
 Both referendum questions allow for a ‘yes’ vote or a ‘no’ vote and are binding on the provincial government, based on the majority of votes cast.